What if you could strengthen the health of patients before they step foot in your examination room?

 As 2020 has shown, clinical care is inextricably tied to public health.
 UIC’s College of Medicine and School of Public Health are offering a new MD/MPH joint degree that can be completed during the normal four year duration of medical school.
 For students matriculating in Fall 2021 and 2022, the estimated additional tuition cost to pursue the joint degree is only $8,000 more than the cost of the MD degree on its own.

-As an MD/MPH student, you will pursue an MPH concentration in Population Health for Medical Students.
+As an MD/MPH student, you will pursue an MPH concentration in Population Health for Healthcare Professionals.
 The impacts of public health on your clinical work extend well beyond an infectious disease outbreak like the COVID-19 pandemic.
 The program will help you view your patients through a health equity and justice lens and prepare you for for careers in academia, international and governmental agencies, clinics, health departments and research centers.
 The joint degree can also help to prepare students for academic residency programs.
 As an MPH student, you will focus on:

-About the public health concentration
+About the public health concentration Heading link

 Determinants of health